Finances of the Church of Jesus Christ of Latter-day Saints: 2023 SEC investigation and penalty

 In February 2023, the U.S. Securities and Exchange Commission (SEC) found that Ensign and the LDS Church had used 13 different shell LLCs across the United States to avoid disclosing an increase in their investment portfolio value from $7 billion to approximately $37.8 billion from 1997 to 2019.
 As a result, Ensign was penalized $4 million and the church was penalized $1 million.
 The existence of the shell companies was made public in 2018 by the website MormonLeaks which noticed that the shell company websites were hosted on church servers.

+Real estate and farmland

+Behind [the Church's real estate] holdings is a highly sophisticated investment operation more akin to a sovereign wealth fund than a religious institution, according to brokers and investors who have worked with the church.
+They describe a savvy organization that makes acquisitions with the intent to own property for generations, while also increasingly putting money into higher-return investments.

+Long known for its farmland and temple sites, the church is starting to get more involved in housing and master-planned communities — putting in some cases decades-old land holdings to work in high-growth areas including Colorado, Florida and Arizona.
+That’s thrusting the church into the politics of building, with projects drawing debates over everything from water and infrastructure to environmental preservation and local control.